 ‘The Hate U Give’ is one book that offers a lot of education, information, and enjoyment to the reader.
-From the youthful infatuation of Starr and Khalil to the budding romance between Starr and her white boyfriend to the unexpected turn of events when Khalil was shot and killed in the presence of Starr, the book has a lot of action to keep a reader glued to the pages.
+From the youthful infatuation of characters Starr and Khalil to the budding romance between Starr and her white boyfriend to the unexpected turn of events when Khalil was shot and killed in the presence of Starr, the book has a lot of action to keep a reader glued to the pages.

 This is one book that never gets old as the pages and stories therein are always fresh and exciting.
 It is a beautiful story of Starr Carter, who is a 16-year-old girl from the poor, black community of Garden Heights.
 In their mostly black community, her protective dad Maverick owns the local grocery store.
 Starr and her siblings go to private Williamson Prep school about 40 minutes away in a rich white neighborhood because mom Lisa wants her kids to have a good education.

 Starr never felt totally okay with her existence in code-switching.
-She feels the disapproving glance mean girls give her at Williamson when she spends time with her white boyfriend Chris.
+She feels the disapproving glance mean girls give her at Williamson when she spends time with her white boyfriend, Chris.
 Yet she doesn’t feel like she belongs at the parties with her neighborhood friends.
 Starr and Khalil are old friends who reconnect at a party in ‘The Hate U Give’.

-One day while riding home with her friend Khalil, they’re pulled over and in a series of unfortunate events, Starr watches in horror as her friend is killed.
+One day while riding home with her friend Khalil, they’re pulled over, and in a series of unfortunate events, Starr watches in horror as her friend is killed.
 Khalil reaches inside the car for his hairbrush but is gunned down by a white cop who thinks it was a gun.
-Seeing cable news reports or reading articles about young African-Americans being shot and killed is one thing but for Starr, it hurts even more since it’s her second close friend to die via a bullet.
+Seeing cable news reports or reading articles about young African-Americans being shot and killed is one thing, but for Starr, it hurts even more since it’s her second close friend to die via a bullet.

-Finally, Starr decides to be the voice of Khalil but also more importantly to find her own.
-As she tells Chris in one of the great scenes that reflect the real-life fights of many, that if he doesn’t see her blackness then he doesn’t see her.
+Finally, Starr decides to be the voice of Khalil but also, more importantly, to find her own.
+As she tells Chris in one of the great scenes that reflect the real-life fights of many that if he doesn’t see her blackness, then he doesn’t see her.
 This book is a coming-of-age story that fits in nicely with a great slate of other significant films with similar themes this year.
 In its own way, ‘The Hate U Give’ carry more weight because it deals with kids in their formative years.

-Right from when Starr was a child, Maverick taught her what to do when pulled over by police but reminds his kids that “just because we have to deal with this mess, don’t you ever forget that being black is an honor, because we come from greatness.” that was a good foundation that Starr used to work out how best to live her own life and fight systemic prejudice.
+Right from when Starr was a child, Maverick taught her what to do when pulled over by police but reminded his kids that “just because we have to deal with this mess, don’t you ever forget that being black is an honor, because we come from greatness.” that was a good foundation that Starr used to work out how best to live her own life and fight systemic prejudice.

-Angie Thomas’s first novel, ‘The Hate U Give’, debuted at No. 1 after its release and after 18 weeks on the list, is back in the top position.
+Angie Thomas’s first novel, ‘The Hate U Give’, debuted at No. 1 after its release and, after 18 weeks on the list, is back in the top position.
 Thomas’s book made news (including a front-page New York Times profile) partly for its topical storyline and partly because Thomas herself, a 29-year-old from Jackson, Mississippi, is so cheerfully a symbol of change in the publishing industry.

-As a kid, she wondered, if anything could happen to her, ‘the little black girl from the hood?’
+As a kid, she wondered if anything could happen to her, ‘the little black girl from the hood?’
 This book is a beautiful read about a strong female protagonist who finds the courage to speak out against injustice.
-A page-turner which I devoured and would be suitable for any reader who is interested in the world and the events that shape it (which should be every reader).
+A page-turner that I devoured and would be suitable for any reader who is interested in the world and the events that shape it (which should be every reader).
 This incredible book offers a total understanding of inequality and also highlights the importance of taking a decision and meaningful action within our communities.

 A Great Book with a Fantastic plot